johno/johnotander.github.io/_posts/2014-12-11-creating-an-emberjs-addon-with-the-ember-cli.md

 ember addon <your-addon-name>
 ```

-For the purposes of this example, I will create the `ember-remarkable` addon.
-So I will use the
+For the purposes of this example, I will create the `ember-remarkable` addon with:
-following command:

 ```
 ember addon ember-remarkable
 ```

 This will install all npm and bower dependencies, and create the necessary scaffold to begin
 implementing your addon.
-Now, to ensure everything is workin as expected, you can run the initial
+Now, to ensure everything is working as expected, you can run the initial
 tests, which consist of jshinting, with:

 ```